TKomericki/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

 [RowPermissions](RowPermissions-concept):

 * **RowPermissions** `<DataStructure>` - Restricts access for selected users to a subset of the entity's records.
-  * **AutoInheritRowPermissions** `<Module>` - Each detail data structure in the module will inherit row permissions from it's mater data structure.
-Each extension in the module will inherit row permissions from it's base data structure.
+  * **AutoInheritRowPermissions** `<Module>` - Each detail data structure in the module will inherit row permissions from its mater data structure.
+Each extension in the module will inherit row permissions from its base data structure.
   * **AutoInheritRowPermissionsInternally** `<Module>` - Similar to `AutoInheritRowPermissions` but it does not inherit row permissions from other modules.
   * **Allow** `<RowPermissions>.<ruleName> 'filterExpressionFunction'` - Allow read and write access to selected records.
   * **AllowRead** `<RowPermissions>.<ruleName> 'filterExpressionFunction'` - Allow read access to selected records.